nicholasklick/whisk/README.markdown

     % rake deploy:setup to=<project>:<target> only=myhost.example.com
     % rake deploy:now to=<project>:<target> only=myhost.example.com

-  (see the discussion of --only above in "Running whiskey\_disk from the command-line" for more information)
+  (see the discussion of --only above in "Running whisk\_deploy from the command-line" for more information)

 ### Staleness checks ###

-Enabling staleness checking will cause whiskey\_disk to check whether the deployed checkout of the repository is out of date ("stale") with respect to the upstream version in git.
-If there is a configuration repository in use, whiskey\_disk will check the deployed checkout of the configuration repository for staleness as well.
+Enabling staleness checking will cause whisk\_deploy to check whether the deployed checkout of the repository is out of date ("stale") with respect to the upstream version in git.
+If there is a configuration repository in use, whisk\_deploy will check the deployed checkout of the configuration repository for staleness as well.
 If the checkouts are already up-to-date the deployment process will print an up-to-date message and stop rather than proceeding with any of the deployment actions.
-This makes it easy to simply run whiskey\_disk out of cron so that it will automatically perform a deployment whenever changes are pushed to the upstream git repositories.
+This makes it easy to simply run whisk\_deploy out of cron so that it will automatically perform a deployment whenever changes are pushed to the upstream git repositories.

 To turn on staleness checking, simply specify the '--check' flag when deploying (or the shorter '-c')

     wd deploy --check --to=foobar:production

-If running whiskey\_disk purely via rake, you can also enable staleness checking.
+If running whisk\_deploy purely via rake, you can also enable staleness checking.
 This works by setting the 'check' environment variable to the string 'true' or 'yes':

-    % check='true' to='whisk:testing' rake deploy:now
+    % check='true' to='whisk\_deploy:testing' rake deploy:now

 ### Configuration Repository ###